ekzhang/bore/README.md

 (`bore` totals less than 400 lines of safe, async Rust code and is trivial to set up — just run a single binary for the client and server.)

 ## Installation

+The easiest way to install bore is from prebuilt binaries.
+These are available on the [releases page](https://github.com/ekzhang/bore/releases) for macOS, Windows, and Linux.
+Just unzip the appropriate file for your platform and move the bore executable into a folder on your PATH.

 You can build the `bore` CLI command from source using [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager.
 This command installs the `bore` binary at a user-accessible path.